-Potential payments upon a termination or change in control as of December 31, 2022 for the named executive officers are set forth in the Change in Control and Severance Payments Table below.
+Potential payments upon a termination or change in control as of December 31, 2023 for the named executive officers are set forth in the Change in Control and Severance Payments Table below.

-The amounts of these payments as of December 31, 2022 for Mr. O'Brien, Ms. Knott, Ms. Kimmel, Ms. Meredith and Ms. Keogh are set forth in the Severance Payments Table.
+The amounts of these payments as of December 31, 2023 for Mr. O'Brien, Ms. Knott, Ms. Meredith and Ms. Keogh are set forth in the Severance Payments Table.

 In addition, restricted stock awards become fully vested in the event of a change of control and the Compensation Committee has the discretion to accelerate unvested stock options in the event of a change of control.
-As of December 31, 2022, the acceleration of the restricted stock awards would have resulted in payments in aggregate values of: \$205,251 to Ms. Kimmel; \$142,931 to Ms. Knott and \$185,909 to Ms. Meredith, respectively, in each case, based on the closing price of our common stock as of December 30, 2022 of \$6.09.
-No value would be realized with respect to the options held by Ms. Kimmel or Ms. Knott as the exercise price of their unvested options exceeded the closing price of our common stock as of such date.
-The acceleration of the stock options held by Mr. O'Brien would have resulted in payments with an aggregate value of \$627,000 under the terms described below.
-Mr. O'Brien has not been granted any restricted stock awards.
+As of December 31, 2023, the acceleration of the restricted stock awards would have resulted in payments in aggregate values of \$2,117,434 to Mr. O'Brien; \$651,173 to Ms. Knott; \$674,570 to Ms. Meredith; and \$578,154 to Ms. Keogh, respectively, in each case, based on the closing price of our common stock as of December 29, 2023 of \$5.77.
+No value would be realized with respect to the options held by Ms. Knott as the exercise price of her unvested options exceeded the closing price of our common stock as of such date.
+Mr. O'Brien's stock options are fully vested and would have resulted in payments with an aggregate value of \$531,000 under the terms described below.